Paitan people: Lobu Dusuns

-Another Dusun sub-ethnic native to the Kinabatangan area, the Lobu Dusun (Rumanau) belong to the Paitanic languages branch and also have their presence within the Lanas village in the Sook sub-district of Keningau with around 2,800 speakers in 2003.
-The language is different than most Dusuns in the Interior Division, and the Lobu were known as skilled hunters in the past.
-The Lobu Dusun of Lanas originated from the same sub-tribe as the Lobu Dusun of Tompios in Ranau, both originating from Inner Kinabatangan.
-They were separated due to migration as well as physical geographical barriers and political boundaries.
-Their traditional ethnic woven cloth is called binaduan as a long or short skirt for the Lobu ladies, and beyangkis is the traditional weaving craft with traditional beliefs that has its own mantra reading, motifs and taboos, such as for males it is used to provide protection or immunity to the individual before going to war, while for females it is often associated with physical appearance or beauty, especially on important events such as weddings.
+The Lobu people (also known as the Rumanau) self-identify as Dusun.
+They reside in the Lanas village of the Sook sub-district of Keningau.
+As of 2003, 2,800 people speak Lanas Lobu.
+Lobus also have a presence in Tompios Village, Ranau District.
+Tompios Lobu speakers number around 1,800 as of 2003.
+Additionally, the Lobu Dusuns of Telupid are known for their traditional boat culture and musical culture such as the mongindong and tangon instruments.
+As a Paitanic-speaking group, their topolects differs from neighboring Dusun groups in the Interior Division.
+The Lobu are known for their past as skilled hunters.
+Lanas and Tompios Lobus both originate from Inner Kinabatangan.
+They were separated due to migration as well as geographical and political boundaries.
+Lobu traditional woven sarongs are called binaduan, worn by women, and bayangkis is the traditional weaving craft with traditional beliefs that has its own mantra reading, motifs and taboos, such as for males it is used to provide protection or immunity to the individual before going to war, while for females it is often associated with physical appearance or beauty, especially on important events such as weddings.
 There is a specific traditional taboo that prohibits married individuals from weaving, but since many of the modern Lobu Dusun follow major religious beliefs such as Christianity and Islam, they are allowed to weave.
 Among the woven fabrics produced from Bayangkis weaving, including bakul, kapas, lilipo, raya, tikar and sirong.